subatomicsystems/unmatrix/README.md

 [Sylvester](http://sylvester.jcoglan.com/) with a few minor modifications, hence it's included with the rest of the code.

-When interpolating between 2 matrices, each is decomposed into the corresponding translation, rotation, scale, skew and perspective values.
+When interpolating between two matrices, each is decomposed into the corresponding translation, rotation, scale, skew and perspective values.
 Not all matrices can be accurately described by these values.
 Those that can't are decomposed into the most accurate representation possible.
 This technique works on a 4x4